 And while this is finally the light at the end of the tunnel, for most test takers it is a significant source of anxiety added to their intern year.

 What’s more is that while you are a seasoned veteran when it comes to the standard USMLE questions, the CCS component of Step 3 is a whole new ballgame.
 However, there is some good news: With a little bit of practice, you can easily turn this unknown entity in to an opportunity to excel and boost your exam score.

-If I could only do one thing to prepare for CCS, it would be completing every one of the UWorld practice cases.
-Doing well on CCS is mainly about having put in the time practicing in order to master the software and to understand the fine points of the scoring system.
+If you can only do one thing to prepare for CCS, complete every one of the UWorld practice cases.
+Doing well on CCS is mainly about putting in the time practicing in order to master the software and to understand the fine points of the scoring system.
 Let me demonstrate this with an abbreviated example below:

 A 23-year old female presents with right lower quadrant pain that started 3 hours ago.
 The pain initially began at her umbilicus and later migrated to her right lower quadrant.
 It is also associated with nausea, vomiting, and chills.
 She has no significant medical history aside from endorsing smoking ½ pack per day.

 It doesn’t take much to recognize that this is likely appendicitis and, fortunately, many of the cases are this straightforward.
 The trick, however, is learning how to efficiently use the software and how to obtain every possible point.